kiwicopple/paul.copplest.one/docs/blog/dividing-equity.md

 There's no incorrect way to divide equity.
 You can agree to use any method you want.
 Sometimes it's even obvious how the equity should be divided.
 But agreement isn't the same as alignment.
 No matter what - even if you use a third-party tool or arbitrator - it's important to discuss founders equity.

-* Does everyone understand the how the equity was divided?
+* Does your cofounder understand the how the equity was divided?
-* Does everyone agree with the inputs that lead to the decisions?
+* Does your cofounder agree with the inputs that lead to the decisions?
 * Did the shy founder say everything they need to say?
 * Did the distracted founder forget to mention their hidden talent?
 * Is everyone aware of their shortcomings?